 Brothers and Keepers got me from the opening sentence and furthered its grip on my attention and emotion throughout the work.

 The visiting section is filled with tenderness toward his daughter Jamila, who was born prematurely, fought desperately for her life, and with whom Wideman feels a special bond.
-The description of Robby’s final conflict with his parents, which begins with Robby’s defying his ban on phone use, but ends with him wielding a pair of scissors toward his father and screaming that he will kill him if he continues toward him, is both enthralling and drenched with pain.
+The description of Robby’s final conflict with his parents, which begins with Robby’s defying his ban on phone use and ends with his wielding a pair of scissors toward his father, is enthralling and drenched with pain.
 So, too, is Wideman’s description of his mother’s unending love for her son, which she tries to reconcile with what she sees as the justice system’s denial of Robby’s humanity.

 In addition to being intensely personal, Brothers and Keepers is very explicitly about race.
-At different points, Wideman alludes to Paul Lawrence Dunbar’s We Wear The Mask and Ralph Ellison’s Invisible Man.
-Robby’s action and joining Wideman for a night at his house, in addition to putting the elder brother in legal jeopardy, shatters the distance Wideman has constructed between his home and his adult life, and forces him to consider the costs of both.
+At different points, Wideman alludes to Paul Laurence Dunbar’s We Wear The Maskand Ralph Ellison’s Invisible Man.
+Robby’s joining Wideman for a night at his house after the murder puts the elder brother in legal jeopardy.
+It also shatters the physical and psychic distance Wideman has constructed between his home and his adult life, and forces him to consider the costs of both.

 Robby emerges as a poignant figure, too.

-His vernacular talk, gathered during four years of visits, takes the reader into his world and shows his gradually emerging sense of responsibility, his spiritual journey through Islam, and his efforts to maintain his sanity and hope.
-Wideman shows exquisitely the contradictory nature of Robby’s life: he is most alone when with other people, the qualities that led him to participate in the murder are the ones that allow him to fight for and retain his dignity.
+His vernacular talk takes the reader into his world and shows his gradually emerging sense of responsibility, his spiritual journey through Islam, and his efforts to maintain his sanity and hope.
+Wideman shows exquisitely the contradictory nature of Robby’s life.
+He is most alone when with other people.
+The tenacity and aggression that led him to participate in the murder are the ones that allow him to fight for and retain his dignity.

 Through Robby’s words and Wideman’s reflections, we come to understand how Robby’s life and choices are similar to those faced by Wideman, figures in Greek stories, and, indeed, all of us.

-As the book progresses, too, Wideman faces his own limitations, his own poor choices-he acknowledges having been caught cheating on his wife and urges Robby to tell his woman the truth-and comes to a greater acceptance of the path he has forged.
+As the book progresses, too, Wideman faces his own limitations, his own poor choices and comes to a greater acceptance of the path he has forged.
 This compassion ultimately extends toward Robby and other family members.

-This later knowledge only suffuses Brothers and Keepers with an additional layer of pain, irony, guilt, remorse, and, somehow, hope in the possibility of redemption.
+This later knowledge only suffuses Brothers and Keepers with an additional layer of pain, irony, guilt, remorse, yet, somehow, hope in the possibility of redemption.

 Brothers and Keepers ends with Robby’s valedictory speech, given at a prison graduation, containing a plea for meaningful rehabilitation, ending on a note of gratitude, and followed by a letter to his brother.
 In the letter, Robby recounts the legal setbacks he has experienced, but ends with the affirmation,